CJ-Lee01/my_cheatsheets/README.md

 Google Docs works well enough for my use case (3 columns, add images, have small text).

+## How I make my cheatsheets
+I happen to have ChatGPT+.
+I just upload the lecture slides and ask ChatGPT to summarize them for me.
+I also cross check with the slides to make sure I do not miss any crucial details (e.g. formulae).

 ## Other cheatsheets that I have used
 Kudos to these people:
 | Username | Repository |